Sondrems09/Chess-engine-but-better/README.md

 # Chess-engine-but-better
-We preay to learn from our mistakes and make an unbeatable engine
+We pray to learn from our mistakes and make an unbeatable engine